-- (b) For the purposes of this chapter: - 37 (1) "Employee" means that term as defined by subdivision (d) 38 of Section 19815. - 39 (2) "Civil service employee" means an employee legally holding 40 a position in the state civil service.

-(3) "Exempt employee" means an employee who is exempt from the state civil service by Section 4 of Article VII of the California Constitution.

-4 SEC.
-95. Section 19775 of the Government Code is amended to read:
+- (b) For the purposes of this chapter: - (1) "Employee" means that term as defined by subdivision (d) of Section 19815. - (2) "Civil service employee" means an employee legally holding a position in the state civil service. - (3) "Exempt employee" means an employee who is exempt from the state civil service by Section 4 of Article VII of the California Constitution. - 39 SEC.
+94. Section 19775 of the Government Code is amended 40 to read:

 19775.
-An employee who is granted a long-term military leave of absence and who for a period of not less than one year immediately prior to the effective date active duty begins has had continuous state service as defined by-Department of Human Resources rule which is not broken by a permanent separation shall be entitled to receive his or her salary or compensation for the first 30 calendar days of active duty served during the absence.
+An employee who is granted a long-term military leave of absence and who for a period of not less than one year immediately prior to the effective date active duty begins has had continuous state service as defined by rule which is not broken by a permanent separation shall be entitled to receive his or her salary or compensation for the first 30 calendar days of active duty served during the absence.

 19775.1.
-An employee who is granted a short-term military leave of absence for active military duty, but not for inactive duty, including, but not limited to, scheduled reserve drill periods, and who for a period of not less than one year immediately prior to the effective date of active duty has had continuous state service as defined by Department of Human Resources rule that is not broken by a permanent separation, or who has had continuous state service immediately prior to the effective date of active duty not broken by a permanent separation and sufficient recognized military service that need not be contiguous to equal one year shall be entitled to receive his or her salary or compensation for the first 30 calendar days of active duty served during the absence.
+An employee who is granted a short-term military leave of absence for active military duty, but not for inactive duty, including, but not limited to, scheduled reserve drill periods, and who for a period of not less than one year immediately prior to the effective date of active duty has had continuous state service as defined by rule that is not broken by a permanent separation, or who has had continuous state service immediately prior to the effective date of active duty not broken by a permanent separation and sufficient recognized military service that need not be contiguous to equal one year shall be entitled to receive his or her salary or compensation for the first 30 calendar days of active duty served during the absence.